zinobg/plugin.video.seirsanduk.r1/README.md

 # seirsanduk
 Video plugin for http://www.seirsanduk.com/.
 Free account is required.

-Readme for Kodi seirsanduk.r1 plugin created zinobg@gmail.com
+Readme for Kodi seirsanduk.r1 plugin created zinobg [at] gmail.com

 I created this addon to be able to watch online TV via Kodi on my Raspberry pi3.
 It is tested as well on Kodi for Windows